Basic tactics for evading imminent threats as an untrained differs from the highly trained but the mindset remains the same while abroad.

 If evasion is impossible and your trapped between the aggressor and a wall, there are 3 basic moves available; give in, fight or escape.

 If this is a mugging, give them what they want.
-If you don’t want to part with your property (not recommended) or if physical violence is imminent, scream as loud as you can and the aggressor may back off, if not, a fight is inevitable.
+If you don’t want to part with your property (not recommended) or if physical violence is imminent, scream as loud as you can and the aggressor may back off, if not, combat is inevitable.

 PRO TIP : It deserves repeating, the best defense is the complete avoidance of the need for contact escalation.
-Fighting is the absolute last resort.
+Combat is the absolute last resort.

 This is a guide for avoiding dangerous encounters with other people while traveling abroad.
 But if damaging physical contact or loss of property does occur, find a local friend to help, contact the authorities and your embassy for serious matters.